 As a movement practitioner, a client with scoliosis is likely to walk into your studio one day.
 What is scoliosis, what causes it, and how do I treat it may be some of the few questions running through your head at this point.
 This blog is the first in a series designed to answer those questions so you can confidently work out and untwist that client.
+My book, Analyzing Scoliosis, which covers the topics in this series (as well as others) in more depth, is available on Amazon.

 What is scoliosis and what will a client look like?